wvary/docs/docs/dtmanage.md

 ![shutdown and kill buttons](images/dtmanage/console-instance-kill-shutdown.png)

 The “shutdown” function tries to gracefully stop the application, while “kill” forces the application to end.
 In either case, you will need to confirm your action.

+**Note**: You should not shutdown or kill an Apex application which is running as a service.
+If you want to terminate such an application, then you should stop or delete the service.
+For more details on stopping and deleting services, refer to the [Services](/services) section.

 The "AM logs" button shows you a dropdown where you can view the App Master logs; often, application errors or other anomalies will be reflected in these logs in some way.